-As announced on August 5, 2003, the Company has entered into a definitive Agreement and Plan of Merger to acquire ResortQuest International, Inc ("ResortQuest") in a tax-free stock-for-stock merger.
-ResortQuest, which is based in Destin, Florida, is the largest vacation rental property manager in the United States.
-ResortQuest will continue to operate as a separate brand led by its existing senior management team.
-Under the terms of the definitive merger agreement, the ResortQuest stockholders will receive 0.275 shares of Gaylord common stock for each outstanding share of ResortQuest common stock.
-ResortQuest will become a wholly-owned subsidiary of the Company and ResortQuest stockholders will own approximately 14% of the outstanding shares of the Company after the merger.
-The acquisition is expected to close in early 2004, and is subject to regulatory review, approval by ResortQuest's lenders, approval by the respective stockholders of both the Company and ResortQuest and certain other customary conditions.
+On November 20, 2003, pursuant to the Agreement and Plan of Merger dated as of August 4, 2003, the Company acquired ResortQuest International, Inc ("ResortQuest") in a tax-free stock-for-stock merger.
+ResortQuest, which is based in Destin, Florida, is one of the largest vacation rental property managers in the United States.
+ResortQuest will continue to operate as a separate brand led by members of its existing senior management team.
+Under the terms of the merger agreement, the ResortQuest stockholders received 0.275 shares of Gaylord common stock for each outstanding share of ResortQuest common stock.
+ResortQuest became a wholly-owned subsidiary of the Company and ResortQuest stockholders owned approximately 14% of the outstanding shares of the Company immediately following the merger.